tnt-coders/cpp-dsp/README.md

     cmake -H. -Bbuild
     cmake --build build

-To test the project, run CTest from the build/test directory.
+To test the project, run CTest from the build directory.

     cd build
     ctest